enjoylifebc/youweimockproject/README.md

 GrizzlyMain/JersyMain
 two way to start web service: using gzilly or jersey to serve the time serie data

+Technical Indicator
+I added few technical indicators such as ADX, MACD, STOCH, RSI.
+Tick data, or bars can be feed into these indicator.

 Entitystore:
 Customization to astyanax data mapper entity, in particular, I was trying to embed a customized list inside Entity Manager framework.